Skimlinks Terms of Service

 4.1.2 Merchants may from time to time, and with immediate effect, vary commission rates and the way in which Total Revenue is calculated;

-4.1.4 changes pursuant to clauses 4.1.1, 4.1.2 or 4.1.3 will only be notified to the Publisher by way of updates to the Publisher Hub, and it is the Publisher’s responsibility to check the Publisher Hub to ensure that the Publisher is up to date with such changes; and
+4.1.4 changes pursuant to clauses 4.1.1, 4.1.2 or 4.1.3 will only be notified to the Publisher by way of updates to the Publisher Hub when possible, and it is the Publisher’s responsibility to check the Publisher Hub to ensure that the Publisher is up to date with such changes; and

 4.1.5 a Merchant may at any time send Skimlinks a notice requesting that the Publisher remove links or references to the Merchant’s brands, products, or trademarks.
 Skimlinks will communicate this notice to the Publisher, and the Publisher agrees to remove such links or references as soon as reasonably practicable (and in any event within five (5) working days of receiving the notice from Skimlinks).

-5. Use of Core Tools and Optional Tools
+5. Use of Core Tools, Optional Tools and Content

 5.1 In order to use the Optional Tools, the Publisher: